bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ## Chapter 1

 Q1.
+How is cost, transaction speed and decentralisation related?

+Choose 2 out of 3.
+A fully centralised system is the cheapest and fastest.
+On the other hand, a fully decentralised system is either very costly or very slow.

+Q2.
 Would you use decentralised or centralised systems for the following use cases and why?

-* Creation of a national identity system for its citizens.
+* Decentralisation is slow and expensive.
+Creation of a national identity system for its citizens.

 Ans: Centralised.
 No need for transparency unless countries need to share data.